core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-option-protection title="Protection of CoAP Options" artwork-align="center"}

-Options that do not specify the OSCORE processing, or that are unrecognized as CoAP options, SHALL be processed as class E (and no special processing).
+Options that are unknown or for which OSCORE processing is not defined SHALL be processed as class E (and no special processing).
 Specifications of new CoAP options SHOULD define how they are processed with OSCORE.
 A new COAP option SHOULD be of class E unless it requires proxy processing.
-New CoAP options repeatable and of class I MUST specify that proxies MUST NOT change the order of the option's occurences.
+New CoAP options which are repeatable and of class I MUST specify that proxies MUST NOT change the order of the option's occurences.

 ### Inner Options {#inner-options}